ImmflyRetail/inseat-sdk-android/README.md

     }
     ```

-2. This SDK require next dependencies, so you have to add the following dependencies to your project:
+2. This SDK requires the following dependencies, so you have to add them to your project:

 module when you call initialize method:
 ```kotlin